Wilson disease

 Causes

 Wilson disease is a rare inherited disorder.
-If both parents carry a defective gene for Wilson disease, there is a 25% chance in each pregnancy that the child will have the disorder.
+If both parents carry a non-working (variant) gene for Wilson disease, there is a 25% chance in each pregnancy that the child will have the disorder.

 Wilson disease causes the body to take in and keep too much copper.
 The copper deposits in the liver, brain, kidneys, and eyes.
 This causes tissue damage, tissue death, and scarring.
 The affected organs stop working normally.

 This condition is most common in eastern Europeans, Sicilians, and southern Italians, but it may occur in any group.
-Wilson disease symptoms typically appears in people under 40 years old.
-In children, the symptoms begin to show by age 4.
+Wilson disease symptoms typically appear in people under 40 years old.
+Damage to the liver may begin in children by age 6, but clinical symptoms most often appear in people in their teens or early twenties.

 Symptoms